rohitgawas/sauceDemoAutomation/README.md

 1. In testsuite :verifyBurgerMenu.js , test : “ About link works fine” is failing because page is taking too much time to load.
 But I have kept it as it is to fail so that when report get generated , we can see detailing of failed test in test report.

+## Running tests in CI:

+We have setup a basic CI.
+You can access it from actions tab.

+1. Go to Actions tab of github repository
+2. From all workflows > Select workflow **"sauceDemo CI"**
+3. Open dropdown for **Run Workflow** > Click on RUn Workflow

+This will setup the repository , then install all dependancies and finally will run tests in headless mode.